 - severe periodontal disease and tooth decay, known as “meth mouth”

 - dangerously high body temperature

 - increased risk of hepatitis and HIV

 Anyone that abuses methamphetamine will eventually experience all of these side effects.
 Even more frightening is the fact that they can all occur after only a few months of use.

 Why Exactly is Meth so Dangerous?

 Meth is one of the single most addictive substances known.
 The damage done to the body and brain by meth are often permanent, and it is obvious that meth is a very dangerous substance.
 If you are using meth, get help now.
-Call us today at 800-768-8728, and take the first step to getting off of meth and getting your life back.
+Call us today at 800-768-8728(Who Answers?), and take the first step to getting off of meth and getting your life back.